 5. Dealership Policies:

-What are the dealerships policies?
+What are the dealership’s policies?
 Does the dealer have a money back guarantee?
 Some dealers are now offering a 2 or 3 day money back guarantee if you take delivery and decide that the car or truck is not right for you.
 What about an exchange policy that would allow you to exchange the vehicle within a specified period of time?
 If the dealership won’t offer either then we suggest that you find a dealership that will.

 6. Is the Vehicle Certified?: